sendanor/norjs/docs/NorObjects.md

 ##### `.norName()`

-This method returns an unique name of the NorJS class.
+This method returns an unique name of the NorJS class as a `string`.

 It can be used on both as a static method (called on the class constructor) as well as on any instance object.

 ##### `.norType()`

-Returns the type of this NorJS class.
+Returns the type of this NorJS class, as a `string`.

 It can be: